 (See also Overview and Evaluation of Hand Disorders.)

 True swan-neck deformity does not affect the thumb, which has only one interphalangeal joint.
-However, severe hyperextension of the interphalangeal joint of the thumb with flexion of the MCP joint can occur; this is called a duck bill, Z (zigzag) type, or 90°-angle deformity.
+However, severe hyperextension of the interphalangeal joint of the thumb with flexion of the metacarpophalangeal (MCP) joint can occur; this is called a duck bill, Z (zigzag) type, or 90°-angle deformity.
 With simultaneous thumb instability, pinch is greatly impaired.
 This deformity can usually be corrected by interphalangeal arthrodesis along with tendon reconstruction at the MCP joint.